D (programming language): Imperative

 Imperative programming in D is almost identical to that in C. Functions, data, statements, declarations and expressions work just as they do in C, and the C runtime library may be accessed directly.
-On the other hand, unlike C, D's foreach loop construct allows looping over a collection.
+However, unlike C, D's foreach loop construct allows looping over a collection.
 D also allows nested functions, which are functions that are declared inside another function, and which may access the enclosing function's local variables.